Granbury, Texas: History

-On May 15, 2013, a tornado with a preliminary rating of EF4 struck Granbury, leaving six confirmed deaths and at least 100 homes damaged.
+On May 15, 2013, a violent EF4 tornado struck the southeastern part of Granbury, leaving six confirmed deaths and at least 100 homes damaged.
 Approximately 48 injured people were treated at Lake Granbury Medical Center.

-The tornado was a part of the Tornado outbreak of May 15–17, 2013 in Texas and Oklahoma.
+In July 2024, Time magazine published an investigation into numerous noise and health complaints by Granbury residents, many of whom attributed their ailments to a Bitcoin mining facility located in Granbury owned by Marathon Digital Holdings.

 Geography

 Granbury is located along US Route 377 approximately 30 miles southwest of Fort Worth.
 The Brazos River flows past the east side of the city within Lake Granbury.
 According to the United States Census Bureau, the city has a total area of 13.99 sqmi, of which 0.61 sqmi is covered by water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen climate classification, Granbury has a humid subtropical climate, Cfa on climate maps.

 Demographics

 2020 census

 As of the 2020 United States census, there were 10,958 people, 4,602 households, and 2,813 families residing in the city.